 This Agreement and any of the information and materials entered into the Online Application may be amended or modified only by the mutual written consent of the authorized representatives of ICPSR and Investigator and Institution.
 Both parties agree to amend this Agreement to the extent necessary to comply with the requirements of any applicable regulatory authority.

-The Representative of the Institution signing this Agreement has the right and authority to execute this Agreement, and no further approvals are necessary to create a binding agreement.
+The Representative of both parties signing this Agreement have the right and authority to execute this Agreement, and no further approvals are necessary to create a binding agreement.

-The obligations of Investigator, Research Staff, and Institution set forth within this Agreement may not be assigned or otherwise transferred without the express written consent of ICPSR.
+The obligations of either party set forth within this Agreement may not be assigned or otherwise transferred, whether through merger or consolidation, by operation of law or otherwise, without the express written consent of the other party, and any attempt to assign without such consent shall be void.

 ICPSR may provide Investigator and or Research Staff name, email, and organizational affiliation to the original producer of these Restricted-Use Data.
 The data producer may use this information to conduct internal analyses of the types of individuals using the data and to contact you to provide information regarding updates to the data, opportunities for user workshops/conferences, or other data-related communications.

+Neither party shall use or register the other party’s name (alone or as part of another name) or any logos, seals, insignia or other words, symbols or devices that identify the other party, including any school, unit, division or affiliate (“Names”) for any marketing, publicity, or promotional purposes in connection with this Agreement, except with the prior written approval of, and in accordance with restrictions required by the party whose Name is to be used.
+The foregoing notwithstanding, the parties agree that each party may make factual statements regarding the existence and purpose of the relationship that is the subject of this Agreement, without written permission from the other party.
+In any such statements, the relationship of the parties shall be accurately and appropriately described.

+If any provision of this Agreement is or becomes invalid, is ruled invalid by any court of competent jurisdiction, or is deemed unenforceable, it is the intention of the parties that the remainder of this Agreement shall not be affected unless the invalid provision materially affects the rights of the parties.

+This Agreement may be executed in two or more counterparts, and by facsimile or electronic transmission, each of which will be deemed to be an original, but all of which together shall constitute one and the same instrument.

+Unless otherwise specified, this Agreement and its Exhibits embody the entire understanding between Data Provider and Harvard for the Purpose, and any prior or contemporaneous representations, either oral or written, are hereby superseded.

+[SIGNATURES ON FOLLOWING PAGE]

+IN WITNESS WHEREOF, ICPSR and Institution have executed this Agreement as of the date last signed below.

+Inter-university Consortium

-Investigator and Institutional Signatures
+for Political and Social Research Institutional Representative

+SIGNATURE DATE SIGNATURE DATE

+NAME TYPED OR PRINTED NAME TYPED OR PRINTED

+TITLE TITLE

+INSTITUTION INSTITUTION

+BUILDING ADDRESS BUILDING ADDRESS

+STREET ADDRESS STREET ADDRESS

+CITY, STATE ZIP CITY, STATE ZIP

 Read and Acknowledged by:

-Investigator Institutional Representative
+Investigator

-SIGNATURE DATE SIGNATURE DATE
+SIGNATURE DATE

 NAME TYPED OR PRINTED